JayJ1504/JayJ1504/README.md

-## Who I Am

-Hi, I'm Jay — a passionate and driven developer with a strong interest in building impactful solutions and exploring emerging technologies.
-Welcome to my GitHub profile, where I showcase projects that reflect my curiosity, problem-solving mindset, and commitment to continuous learning.

 ## About Me

 Hi, I'm *Jay Jahagirdar* — a passionate and driven developer currently pursuing B.Tech in Computer Science at MIT-ADT University.